 I’ve always been a teller of stories.
-I’m fascinated by stories that express what it means or what it’s like to be human in our time.
+I’m fascinated by stories that express what it’s like to be human in our time.

-I spent 6+ years writing my novel, Sailing with the Ancestors.
-I guess I just find it hard to put down a good, long book – mine or someone else’s.
+I started writing my novel, American Spirits in January 2012.
+I find it hard to put down a good, long book – mine or someone else’s.
 I love reading short stories as much as I do eating bonbons.
 And I’ve written lots of short stories (and eaten too many bonbons).

-In the past, my writer’s voice has come forth in other genres in addition to fiction.
-I wrote a play called Simone at 9000 Feet and also performed in a production of it.
-I’ve written reviews of plays and films, most notably a review of The King’s Speech for Psychological Perspectives Journal.
-As a university professor and graduate student, I wrote several essays and academic papers on mythology and Jungian archetypes in literature and drama, the intersection of actor and voice training, and quite a lot on accessing imagination and creative process.
+Other experience : A play called Simone at 9000 Feet (fully realized production).
+Play and film reviews, including a review of The King’s Speech for Psychological Perspectives Journal.
+Academic papers and essays on mythology and Jungian archetypes in literature and drama, the intersection of actor and voice training, and quite a lot on accessing imagination and creative process.
 The subject of my MFA thesis was my performance and creation of the character of May in Sam Shepard’s play Fool for Love.
-I’ve written a bit of poetry, and am a life-long journal-keeper.
+Poetry and journals.

 Currently, I’m working on a book of short stories and am querying my novel.
 Please contact me if you’d like more information.